-For Example:

-Once more, let's assume your full "basic" employee contribution rate is 7.00%.
-If you elect to make Voluntary Employee Contributions for the purpose of purchasing an additional Annuity, you will contribute an additional 3.50% each pay period, for a total contribution of 10.50%.
-(Unless you also elect to waive your ITHP contributions, as explained above, your actual rate of contribution will be 8.50%.)
+For Example: Once more, let's assume your full "basic" employee contribution rate is 7.00%.

+If you elect to waive the ITHP reduction (as explained above) and you also elect to make 50% voluntary contributions, you will contribute an additional

+3.50% each pay period, for a total contribution of 10.50%.

-Both of these types of voluntary contributions will provide you with an additional Annuity at retirement and may not be withdrawn, except upon separation from service prior to retirement.
+Both of these types of voluntary contributions will provide you with an additional Annuity at retirement.